LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/module_structure.md

 two `DiHelper.kt` files (one for each platform) can be found, which contain the setup of the root of the project's dependency injection in a platform specific way, an initialization function on iOS and a Koin module for Android (which is included in `MainApplication`).

-Another special module is `:resources`, which in turn is a terminal module, included by every other module and not including anyone.
-It is the module that contains the app resources (drawables, fonts, l10ns) and uses the moko-resources library to generate the `MR` object that exposes resource descriptors to all other multiplatform subprojects.

 ### Feature modules